MeadowMidnight/pdth-ES/README.md

 - Noob Herder is now possible if all 3 bot crew bonuses are set to Noob Lube and the difficulty is on Overkill or above in the heist.
 - Challenges don't give Steam achievements in this mod.
 - No Photos is now earned by simply destroying a single camera, but it gives less XP.
+- Last Christmas is now possible in Singleplayer.
+(The presents only spawned in Multiplayer previously.)

 Progression Changes:
 - Loot pickups such as cash, gold and diamonds had their values adjusted, and they scale depending on the difficulty played.
 - End of heist rewards were tweaked.
+- You no longer fully replenish both health and ammo when reaching a new reputation level on Hard difficulty or lower.
 - You now earn 200 XP per camera destroyed in a heist.
 - Slaugherhouse gives +1000 XP per gold secured, it increases up to +2500 on Overkill 145+
 - Counterfeit money found in the basement only gives +800, up to +2000 on Overkill 145+